playframework/play-generated-docs/manual/scalaGuide/tutorials/todolist/ScalaTodoList.md

 ## Deploying to Heroku

-All features are complete, so it’s time to deploy our application in production.
+All features are complete, so it’s time to deploy our application to production.
 Let’s deploy it to Heroku.
 First, you need to create a `Procfile` for Heroku.
 Create the `Procfile` in the root application directory:

 ```
 web: target/start -Dhttp.port=${PORT} -DapplyEvolutions.default=true -Ddb.default.url=${DATABASE_URL} -Ddb.default.driver=org.postgresql.Driver